ByteBandits/writeups/csaw-finals-2021/reverse/maze/sudhackar/README.md

 Now looking at this I found that there is a pattern - 8 valid functions followed by 4 rets.
 A total of (8+4)*12 = 96 places out of which 64 were valid.

-I though of this as a graph theory problem where the neighbours are valid targets.
-The solutions needs that we traverse each node exactly once and visit all nodes - basically a hamiltonian path.
+I thought of this as a graph theory problem where the neighbours are valid targets.
+The solution needs that we traverse each node exactly once and visit all nodes - basically a hamiltonian path.

 A dot file can be generated to load in `networkx` which already has a lot of graph theory related algorithms